 Check, check and double-check.
 I have done all of those things to my dear friends, and so much more.

 It is easier for me to ignore the email, text or voice mail and those icky feelings that come when I’m not 100% sure what the best response will be.
-By the time I finally get around to showing up, inevitably I am ashamed and sorry for being absent – whether I’ve procrastinated calling my mom, sending a card, or praying with God.
+By the time I finally get around to showing up, inevitably I am ashamed and sorry for being absent – whether I’ve procrastinated calling my mom, sending a card, or saying a prayer.

 My friendship ethos was flipped on its head when I decided to prioritize showing up with plain printer paper, tilted handwriting that bunched up at the ends of lines, imperfect words and all.